Pakistani cricket team in England in 2010

 The Pakistan cricket team toured England from 29 July to 22 September 2010.
 The tour consisted of four Tests, two Twenty20s (T20) and five One Day Internationals (ODIs).

+The series became infamous for the Pakistan cricket spot-fixing scandal during the Fourth Test match at Lord's.

 The first Test of the series, at Trent Bridge, was the 900th Test match to be played by England.